GouniManikumar12/admesh-docs/PUBLISHING_GUIDE.md

 ## 🎉 You're Ready!

-Your AdMesh documentation is now ready to help AI agents integrate your SDKs.
+Your AdMesh documentation is now ready to help AI Platforms integrate your SDKs.
 Choose your preferred hosting option and deploy!

 **Recommended Quick Start:**
 1. Push to GitHub repository